HariniLV-3103/Machine-Learning/Theory Assignment/README.md

 - Compare decision boundaries and analyze classification results.
 - Discuss whether linear models are adequate for this dataset.

-### Methodology
-- The dataset is preprocessed and split into train/test sets.
-- A **linear classifier** (e.g., logistic regression or single-layer perceptron) is trained.
-- Model parameters are learned via gradient descent or closed-form approximation.
-- Performance is evaluated using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
-- Visualization includes decision boundary plots and comparison of model predictions.

 ### Expected Output
 - Classification accuracy and confusion matrix.
 - Visual comparison of predicted vs. actual classes.